Liouville property for groups and conformal dimension: Introduction

-The third ingredient, which allows to extend the result to measures under a moment condition, is the study of another numeric invariant for contracting self-similar groups: \emph{critical exponent}.
+The moment condition on the measure in Theorem \ref{t-intro-Liouville} is tightly related to another numeric invariant of a contracting self-similar group: its \emph{critical exponent}.
 For every $p\in (0, \infty]$ we define the \emph{$\ell^p$-contraction coefficient} $\eta_p$ of a finitely generated contracting group $(G, \bim)$.
 It is the exponential rate of decay of the $\ell^p$-norm of the vector of lengths of the sections $g|_v$ for the vertices $v$ of the $n$th level of the tree.
 The condition for a self-similar group to be contracting is equivalent to the condition $\eta_\infty<1$.
 The function $p\mapsto \eta_p$ is continuous and non-increasing.
 The critical exponent $p_c(G, \bim)$ is the infimum of the values $p$ for which $\eta_p<1$.
-It is a measure of the complexity of the group.
-For example, the action on the tree of every element $g\in G$ of length $n$ can be explicitly described with $O(n^{p_c+\epsilon})$ bits of information.
+It is a measure of the complexity of the self-similar group.
+For example, for any $\varepsilon>0$, the action on the tree of every element $g\in G$ of length $n$ can be explicitly described with $O(n^{p_c+\epsilon})$ bits of information (more precisely, the \emph{portrait} of $g$ has size $O(n^{p_c+\epsilon})$, see Proposition \ref{prop:portraisize}).
 In particular, $p_c<1$ implies sub-exponential volume growth.
-In our setting, such complexity bounds can be used to control contribution to entropy from long jumps of the random walk.

-In analogy to critical constant for recurrence introduced in \cite{erschler-critical}, for a finitely generated group $G$ equipped with word metric, we define the (symmetric) {\it critical constant for the Liouville property}, denoted by $\rm{Cr}_{Liouv}(G)$, to be the infimum of $p$, such that all symmetric random walks with finite $p$-moment are Liouville.
-For a contracting group $(G, \bim)$ we denote by $\cdim(G, \bim)$ the Ahlfors-regular conformal dimension of its limit space.
-Between these critical quantities and conformal dimension, we show the following inequality. \begin{thm} Let $(G, \bim)$ be a finitely generated contracting self-similar group such that $\cdim(G, \bim)<2$, then
+In our setting, such complexity bounds can be used to control the contribution to entropy from long jumps of the random walk.
+In analogy to critical constant for recurrence introduced in \cite{erschler-critical}, for a finitely generated group $G$ equipped with a word metric, we define the (symmetric) {\it critical constant for the Liouville property}, denoted by $\rm{Cr}_{Liouv}(G)$, to be the infimum of $p$, such that all symmetric random walks with finite $p$-moment are Liouville.
+For a contracting group $(G, \bim)$, we denote by $\cdim(G, \bim)$ the Ahlfors-regular conformal dimension of its limit space.
+Between these critical quantities and conformal dimension, we show the following inequality. \begin{thm} Let $(G, \bim)$ be a finitely generated contracting self-similar group such that $\cdim(G, \bim)<2$.
+Then